 As a consequence, all premises in the explanans should not only be confirmed by the available evidence.
 They also have to be true.
 Hempel was already confronted with this problem in 1942.
 Immediately after his publication of the “The Function of General Laws in History”, Hempel received a positive letter from Charles Stevenson, who was a regular visitor to the Nagel-Hook circle.
 After lengthy discussions with Nelson Goodman, Stevenson pressed Hempel on a problem: the crucial definition of laws in that paper.
 Hempel had defined a law as a hypothesis of universal form which is well confirmed by the available evidence (Hempel 1942, p.
 35).
 On Stevenson’s understanding, such a definition of law did not withstand scrutiny.
 “I think we usually expect ‘p is a law’ to be defined in a way that would imply ‘p is true’—and not merely, ‘p has some little confirmation’”.
 For Stevenson, laws are true or false, independent of the confirmation that one has of them.
 Hempel’s definition of a law in 1942 did not correspond to this intuition.
-In his letter to Hempel, Stevenson already gives the argument in favor of a truth condition which will reappear in the 1948 paper:
+In his letter to Hempel, Stevenson already gives the argument in favor of a truth-condition which will reappear in the 1948 paper:

 Should a general statement which was at one age well confirmed later become disconfirmed, we should not say ‘It was a law, but later ceased to be’, but rather, ‘It was thought to be a law, but we now have evidence for thinking that it wasn’t one.’

 Stevenson’s philosophical response hinges on an assumed relation between the English language and philosophical concepts.
 Stevenson purely argues from the use of the concept ‘law’ in ordinary English sentences and never uses any example of scientific methodology in his reflections.
 Stevenson’s argument counters the core of Hempel’s starting point in 1942: laws are not systematizations of experience, their validity is independent of the experience that one has.
-In Hospers’ paper the truth-condition for explanatory laws was also defended: “the laws alleged must be true ones, else there is no true explanation” (Hospers 1946, p.
+In Hospers’ paper on explanation, the truth-condition for explanatory laws was also defended: “the laws alleged must be true ones, else there is no true explanation” (Hospers 1946, p.
 345).
-However, from an empiricist point of view, it would make perfect sense to say that certain laws cease to operate as laws relative to a new set of experiences, since these laws could no longer describe the new set of experiences.
+However, from an empiricist point of view, it would make perfect sense to say that certain laws cease to operate as laws relative to a new set of experiences, since these laws could no longer describe the new set.
 Duhem had explicitly defended that scientific laws are essentially provisional and relative to the accepted experimental information at any point in time.
 “Any physical law, being approximate, is at the mercy of the progress which, by increasing the precision of experiments, will make the degree of approximation of this law insufficient” (Duhem 1906/1991, p.
 174).

-By adding the truth condition to his model, Hempel sided with Stevenson’s and Hospers’ concerns for the ordinary use of “law” in English.
+By adding the truth-condition to his model, Hempel sided with Stevenson’s and Hospers’ concerns for the ordinary use of “law” in English.
 This also put Hempel at odds with Nagel’s ideas concerning the function of laws in explanations.